NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 The `Remote` library sets up the lcd for you as an object called `lcd`.

-THe `knobs_and_buttons.ino` example shows how to use it:  It displays the value of the knob and lets you move it's location around on the display.
+The `knobs_and_buttons.ino` example shows how to use it:  It displays the value of the knob and lets you move it's location around on the display.
 It's pretty faint because it's redrawing so quickly but it should be visible.

 Here are the basic commands.